-It’s essential that your photographer understands what you want.
+Your photographer must understand what you want.
 If you expect to have lots of candids of your guests having fun, but the photographer takes mostly posed pictures, you’ll be disappointed.

-Likewise, if you’re not the artsy type and they try to set up unconventional shots, you may become frustrated.
-Some people may treasure a closeup photo of their grandparents holding hands at their wedding, while others will wonder what the photographer must have been thinking.
+Likewise, if you’re not the artsy type and try to set up unconventional shots, you may become frustrated.
+Some people may treasure a close-up photo of their grandparents holding hands at their wedding, while others will wonder what the photographer must have been thinking.

 Get the Details

-If you get to this stage and you’re not feeling completely confident in your choice, consider having some engagement photos taken.
+If you get to this stage and do not feel completely confident in your choice, consider having some engagement photos taken.
 The stakes are low for this.
 You can always get these types of photos redone if you don’t like them, but you only have one wedding.